Adobe Systems Incorporated (NASDAQ:ADBE) : The One-Week Pre-earnings Momentum Pattern With Options

 LOGICWe just looked at a couple of non bullish strategies in the S&P 500 and Amazon, today we look at a directional back-test.

-The logic behind the test is easy to understand -- in a bull market there can be a stock rise ahead of earnings on optimism, or upward momentum, that sets in the one-week before an earnings date.
+The logic behind the option trading backtest is easy to understand -- in a bull market there can be a stock rise ahead of earnings on optimism, or upward momentum, that sets in the one-week before an earnings date.

 We will examine the outcome of getting long a weekly out of the money (40-delta) call option in Adobe Systems Incorporated 7-days before earnings (using calendar days) and selling the call before the earnings announcement.